 10 – Becoming a better version of yourself

 This one is quite broad because it encompasses a lot of aspects of yourself.
-If the thought of being better than you were yesterday is exciting, then you should probably count yourself amongst some of the top sport stars of the world.
-Think about it, athletes prioritize consistent daily efforts towards improving.
+If the thought of being better than you were yesterday is what gets you out of bed in the morning, then you should probably count yourself among some of the top achievers.
+Think about it, athletes prioritize consistent daily efforts toward improving.
 It’s what breeds success.

 11 – Spending time with loved ones

 This one is sure to give your interviewer that soft, fuzzy feeling inside.
-Your biggest motivation could very well be to make your loved ones happy and spend time with them.
+What gets you out of bed in the morning could very well be to make your loved ones happy and spend time with them.
 It’s really that simple.
 Getting the motivation to wake up and face the day doesn’t have to be prompted by extravagant or material things, family can be your driving force.

 Look at me, for example, flexibility and having more control over my time motivated me to get my ducks in order and retire early so I can spend more time with my family.

 Isn’t this what we all strive for at the end of the day – to reach our highest self and feel fulfilled?
 These may seem like very far-fetched concepts because life itself has no real destination.
 To an extent, it really sums up everything else, it’s like all the other bits are pieces of a puzzle and then here, you take a step back to look at the whole puzzle in completion.